 FutureWarningwarning about upcoming changes.

-The default backend will become Shapely 2.0 and the PyGEOS will be used only if Shapely 1.8 is installed instead of 2.0 or newer.
-The PyGEOS backend will still be supported, but a user will need to opt in using the environment variable
+The default backend is Shapely 2.0 and the PyGEOS is used only if Shapely 1.8 is installed instead of 2.0 or newer.
+The PyGEOS backend is still supported, but a user needs to opt in using the environment variable

 USE_PYGEOSas explained in the installation instructions.